 - Potatoes.
 Yellow, yukon or red potatoes.
 You want to use a potato that will hold its shape over the cooking process.

 - Beer.
 Use beer to enhance the flavor of the stew.
-Can be a pale ale, amber ale, or light brown ale, porter or stout.
-I typically use Guinness.
+I typically use Guinness but any pale ale, amber ale, or light brown ale, porter or stout will work.

 - Beef stock.
 I prefer to use a low-sodium stock so I can control the salt content.